 The ion exchange process takes place in a salt-based water softener.
-When water flows into a bed of resin, the calcium and magnesium minerals are attracted to the bed and stick to its surface.
+When water flows into a bed of resin, the calcium and magnesium minerals are attracted to the media and adhere to its surface.
 At the same time, sodium ions are released, thus exchanging the hard water ions with sodium ions.

 Ion exchange is considered one of the most effective softening techniques, and can usually eliminate mineral deposits entirely.
-However, this technique affects water quality, as the healthy minerals are removed from water, which alters water’s taste.
+However, this technique alters the water chemistry since minerals are removed from the water, which may affect the water’s taste.

 Chelation is the use of a chelant – a molecule that binds to calcium molecules and prevents them from forming sticky deposits – to treat a water supply.
 Chelating agents also prevent iron, magnesium and manganese from binding and forming deposits, so it can treat multiple issues in one.
 You’ll find chelants added to many commercial cleaning products and soaps.

-The benefit of chelation is that it doesn’t actually remove water hardness minerals, so you can still enjoy their health benefits – they just won’t be able to stick to surfaces anymore.
+The benefit of chelation is that it doesn’t actually remove water hardness minerals–so you can still enjoy any health benefits that may exist – they just won’t be able to stick to surfaces anymore.
 Keep in mind that the hardness minerals remain as well as the chelation substance.

-While reverse osmosis gives twice the benefits with both filtration and water softening, this technique isn’t advised for high levels of hardness, as calcium and magnesium may damage the system’s filters and lead to faster degradation.
+While reverse osmosis provides the benefits of both filtration and demineralization, this technique isn’t advised for high levels of hardness without pretreatment, as calcium and magnesium may foul the system’s costly membranes and lead to expensive repairs and maintenance costs.

-When you add water to the boiling tank of a distiller machine and switch it on, the water will boil until it evaporates, before passing through a chamber in gaseous form and condensing into a carafe.
-Calcium and magnesium are unable to convert into gases, so they’re left behind in the boiling chamber along with the rest of the contaminants.
+When you add water to the boiling tank of a distillation unit and switch it on, the water will boil until it evaporates, before passing through a chamber in gaseous form and condensing into a carafe.
+Calcium and magnesium are unable to convert into gas, so they’re left behind in the boiling chamber along with the rest of the contaminants.

-Distillation is one of the best all-round filter-softener methods, but it gives water a “flat” taste that some people don’t like.
+Distillation is one of the more thorough all-around filter-softener methods, but it gives water a “flat” taste that some people don’t like.